A Guide to Durham Performing Arts Center, DPAC

 Each year, DPAC hosts touring productions of popular Broadway shows, along with annual events and festivals.

-The Truist Broadway Series
+The Broadway Series

-Each year the Truist Broadway Series welcomes several travelling Broadway shows to the DPAC stage.
+Each year the Broadway Series welcomes several traveling Broadway shows to the DPAC stage.
 These productions replicate the experience one would have on Broadway in New York City.
 In the past DPAC has hosted shows like Hamilton, Wicked, The Lion King, The Book of Morman, Les Misérables and other popular productions.
 Broadway enthusiasts have the option to purchase individual or season tickets to the entire series each season.
 Learn more about upcoming Broadway shows.

 The Bull City Food & Beer Experience